pushkargodbole/stinger-stinger/README.md

     term5:build$ ./bin/rmat_edge_generator -n 100000 -x 10000

 This will start a stream of R-MAT edges over 100,000 vertices in batches of 10,000 edges.
 A connected component labeling and PageRank scoring will be maintained.
 The JSON RPC server will host interactive web pages at http://localhost:8088/full.html are powered by the live streaming analysis.
 The total memory usage of the dynamic graph is limited to 1 GiB.

+To run the above in a single script, you can use the -d option to launch the server in the background.
+The server will detach once it is ready for client connections.
+Then launch the analysis kernels, possibly gathering the output.
+Insert edges, then kill the running server with the -K option when finished.
+For example:

+    env STINGER_MAX_MEMSIZE=1G ./bin/server -d
+    ./bin/json_rpc_server &
+    ./bin/static_components > static_components.out 2>&1 &
+    ./bin/pagerank > pagerank.out 2>&1 &
+    sleep 2 # Let the above fully launch.
+    ./bin/rmat_edge_generator -n 100000 -x 10000
+    ./bin/server -K

 Example: Parsing Twitter
 ------------------------